 These are persistent subclinical infections of the surface of the permanent filler material.
 They are living colonies of bacteria that adhere to the foreign body surface (i.e. bolus of permanent filler) and are encapsulated by a protective matrix that avoids host immune response and antibiotics.
 These have also been involved in granuloma formation.
 They remain quiescent for months or years and can produce inflammatory and infectious processes.

 Removing permanent fillers

-In the case of removal of permanent fillers, consider minimally invasive techniques, such as needle aspiration, extrusion after incision, and liposuction, first.
+In the case of permanent filler removal, consider minimally invasive techniques, such as needle aspiration, extrusion after incision, and liposuction, first.
 Surgical removal and laser destruction will be necessary if these prior modalities have been exhausted and the problematic area is still persistent.
 Keep in mind that complete removal of all filler particles may not be possible and that the best option is to reduce the incidence of recurrent biofilm infection.

 Preoperative MRI with contrast can help determine the exact site to be removed and the method of removal (e.g. open or surgical needle, stab incision expression).
-An experienced radiologist can help guide approaches of incisions into the filler targets and can demonstrate that a complete-as-possible filler removal was performed.
+An experienced radiologist can help guide incisions into the filler targets and can demonstrate that a complete-as-possible filler removal was performed.

-You must grasp that all cosmetic fillers are not created equal and that treating the aging face requires tactful management so that you deliver desired outcomes to your patients Any cosmetic may cause the filler complications as mentioned above.
-The increasing use of these fillers and its expansion into the cosmetic industry has demanded that practitioners be versatile and knowledgeable.
+All cosmetic fillers are not created equal and treating the aging face requires tactful management so that you deliver the desired outcomes to your patients.
+Any dermal filler may cause the complications mentioned above.
+The increasing use of these fillers and their expansion into the cosmetic industry has demanded that practitioners be versatile and knowledgeable.